-- 6.7.1 A credit note to replace a debt can only be issued to correct a factual inaccuracy or administrative error in the calculation and/or billing of the original debt, not to write-off a debt that is deemed to be uncollectable. - 6.7.2 Credit notes can only be raised by officers in line with limits set out in authorised signatory schedules.
-Appropriate documentation must be retained to confirm reason for the credit note and to show it has been properly authorised. - 6.7.3 All credit notes above must be authorised by the Executive Head of Finance or Senior Accountant, Transactions.
-This is carried out electronically on the Council's Finance system.
+- 6.7.1 A credit note to replace a debt can only be issued to correct a factual inaccuracy or administrative error in the calculation and/or billing of the original debt, and not to write-off a debt that is deemed to be uncollectable. - 6.7.2 Credit notes can only be raised by officers in line with limits set out in authorised signatory schedules.
+Appropriate documentation must be retained to confirm reason for the credit note and to show it has been properly authorised. - 6.7.3 All credit notes must be authorised by an appropriate budget holder who is a designatory authorised signatory for credit notes.
+Strategic Director of Finance and Customer Services.